 Most cracks tend to be superficial, and involves just part of a cusp on the tooth.
 But every crack is unique.
 Sometimes the split is vertical, but sometimes it is horizontal or even diagonal.

 The good news is that 9 out of 10 cracked teeth require uncomplicated treatment, but that one in ten requires a more complicated plan.

 Experience can help us isolate and diagnose the crack and the degree of complexity.
 Pain that comes when you chew harder foods, like corn chips can be a clue.
 We test the suspected cracked tooth – teeth, one at a time and also use our intra-oral camera to photograph the problem.

 If you have a cracked tooth symptom, call us today and get it diagnosed.
 The earlier that a cracked tooth is treated, the dental costs will be less.
-Dr. Daniels will discuss your diagnosis with you and your treatment options so that you can make a dental treatment choice.
+Dr. Marsh will discuss your diagnosis with you and your treatment options so that you can make a dental treatment choice.